riya9038/contact-list/README.md

 # Contact List App

-- This is a repository for Alarm Clock Developed using Vanilla JavaScript, HTML, CSS.
+- This is a repository for Contact List developed using ReactJS.

 - It is developed with interesting features to provide users a digital yet real-life experience.